Zhykos/wp-comment-contest/readme.txt

 = Which PHP version I need? =

-You need PHP version 5 like WorPress.
+You need PHP version 5 like WordPress.

 = What are the available languages? =